MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-get-started-with-global-secure-access.md

 To follow the [Zero Trust principle of least privilege](/security/zero-trust/), consider using [Privileged Identity Management (PIM)](/azure/active-directory/privileged-identity-management/pim-configure) to activate just-in-time privileged role assignments.

-The preview requires a Microsoft Entra ID P1 license.
+The product requires licensing.
+For details, see the licensing section of [What is Global Secure Access](overview-what-is-global-secure-access.md).
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).
 To use the Microsoft traffic forwarding profile, a Microsoft 365 E3 license is recommended.
 After general availability, Microsoft Entra Private Access and Microsoft Entra Internet Access might require different licenses.

-There might be limitations with some features of the Global Secure Access preview, which are defined in the associated articles.
+There might be limitations with some features of the Global Secure Access, which are defined in the associated articles.

 ## Access the Microsoft Entra admin center

-Global Secure Access (preview) is the area in the Microsoft Entra admin center where you configure and manage Microsoft Entra Internet Access and Microsoft Entra Private Access.
+Global Secure Access is the area in the Microsoft Entra admin center where you configure and manage Microsoft Entra Internet Access and Microsoft Entra Private Access.

 - Go to [**https://entra.microsoft.com**](https://entra.microsoft.com/).